 Feel Good About Possible Additives

-Two products—recombinant bovine growth hormone (rBGH, also known as BGH, recombinant bovine somatotropin or rBST) and antibiotics—are said to be found in regular milk but not in organic milk.
+Two products, recombinant bovine growth hormone (rBGH, also known as BGH, recombinant bovine somatotropin or rBST) and antibiotics, are said to be found in regular milk but not in organic milk.
+Organic milk comes from cows that have never been given these drugs, which means that organic milk is guaranteed to be free of any residue.

-On the other hand, neither growth hormones nor antibiotics are as popular as they were (in part because consumers complained), so many regular dairies avoid these drugs).
+On the other hand, neither growth hormones nor antibiotics are as popular as they were (in part because consumers complained), so many regular dairies avoid these drugs.
+Much regular milk packaging will include claims on the label stating the milk does not contain antibiotics or growth hormones.
 In addition, regular milk is tested to be sure there is little or no drug residue in products sent to market.

 Organic Milk and Wide Open Spaces

-There's little argument, however, that organic farming and dairy practices are better for the environment, if only because of their reduced use of pesticides, antibiotics, hormones and other synthetic chemical compounds.
+There's little argument that organic farming and dairy practices are better for the environment, if only because of their reduced use of pesticides, antibiotics, hormones, and other synthetic chemical compounds.
 When these benefits and the longer shelf life of organic milk are considered, it's easy to see why organic milk can be a good buy.